Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Layers/ApplyMosaicRule/readme.md

 1. Create an `ImageServiceRaster` using the service's URL.
 2. Create a `MosaicRule` object and set it to the `MosaicRule` property of the image service raster, if it does not specify a mosaic rule.
 3. Create a `RasterLayer` from the image service raster and add it to the map.
-4. Set the `MosaicMethod`, `MosaicOperation` and other properties of the mosaic rule object accordingly to specify the rule on the raster dataset.
+4. Set the `MosaicMethod`, `MosaicOperation`, and other properties of the mosaic rule object accordingly to specify the rule on the raster dataset.

 ## Relevant API